Bug report #15686

 Chain GdalWarp API at the end of the save process to reproject instead of using the simple reprojector.

-#8 Updated by Giovanni Manghi about 5 years ago
+#8 Updated by Giovanni Manghi over 5 years ago

 • Resolution set to end of life